cn0047/stash/ed/l/go/bestPractices.md

 * Always read response body even the data is not important `_, err = io.Copy(ioutil.Discard, resp.Body)`
   to avoid memory leak when reusing http connection.
+* Don't forget about padding bytes in structures declaration (8 byte).

 #### Anti-Patterns